haiiro-shimeji/gmap/README.txt

 Thanks to the following for their contributions:
 Robert Douglass - for revamping some parts that really needed to be revamped and cleaning up a lot of little things.
+Paul Rollo - for his contribution on showing how to include a location map in a block.